-#1 The FBI recruits only former police, military officers, attorneys, and accountants.
-Actually, candidates for the special agent position come from a vast variety of backgrounds.
-Some worked everyday jobs, such as teachers, nurses, sales managers, linguists, cyber/computer specialists, pilots, and engineers before joining the FBI.
-Others were in pre-FBI positions that you would never imagine, such as dentist, medical doctors, and scientists with Ph.Ds.
+#1 The FBI recruits only attorneys and accountants or police and military officers.
+Actually, candidates for the special agent position come from a variety of backgrounds.
+Most work everyday jobs, such as sales managers, linguists, cyber/computer specialists, pilots, teachers, nurses, scientist, and engineers.
+Several were in pre-FBI positions that you would never imagine, such as dentists, medical doctors, and veterinarians.
 Let me also add a note about age requirements.
 Although the qualifying age to join the FBI is 23, the average agent is 30 years old and has worked a managerial-level job for several years prior to receiving an appointment.
 The mandatory retirement age for GS 1811 series federal law enforcement officers is 57.
 Of course, an agent can receive a limited extension if his or her continued service is in the public’s interest.
 However, most agents retire from the FBI in their early 50’s to start post-FBI-retirement positions while they’re still marketable (ageism exists, even for FBI agents).
 Some TV shows cast actors that are too young or too old for the role of an FBI agent.

-#2 Female FBI agents wear low, cut tight-fitting clothes.
-TV shows like Quantico overemphasize the physical attributes of the actresses portraying female agents.
-In the real world, all agents wear attire appropriate for the specific work environment.
-Female FBI characters are also often depicted as single and childless, when in fact, most female agents, like their male counterparts, have families.
+#2 Female FBI agents are single and wear low-cut, tight-fitting clothes.
+TV shows like Quantico sometimes overemphasize the physical attributes of the actresses portraying female agents.
+In the real world, all agents wear attire appropriate for their work environment.
+Female FBI characters are also often depicted as single and childless, when in fact, the majority of female agents, like their male counterparts, are married with children.
 It can be done.
 But like any other high-pressure position, it requires support to navigate the long days with unpredictable hours and out-of-town travel.

 #4 Undercover agents run their cases.
-UCAs play an important role in FBI cases, but the case agent is responsible for the case.
-It might help to look at the UCA as a contract player and the case agent as the casting agent, director, and producer for the investigation.
+UCAs play important roles in FBI cases, but the case agent is responsible for the administration of the case.
+It might help to look at the UCA as an actor and the case agent as the casting agent, producer, and director for the investigation.
 Also, an agent can’t simply raise their hand and be placed in a long-term undercover role.
 Intensive training and role-playing seminars determine an agent’s suitability.
 Pre and post evaluations are mandatory.

-#5 Agents jet around the world in private jets to conduct investigations.
+#5 Agents fly around in private jets to conduct investigations.
 Many investigations require that requests for investigation known as “leads” be sent to FBI offices throughout the country.
-A request is assigned to a “lead” agent who interviews witnesses, conducts surveillances, or obtains documents on behalf of agents assigned to other offices.
+A request is assigned to a “lead agent” who interviews witnesses, conducts surveillances, or obtains documents on behalf of agents assigned to other field offices.
 If an agent is able to articulate that the interview or investigation must be conducted by him or her and is authorized to travel, in most cases, the agent is flying out on a commercial flight and in the economy section.
 There are important exceptions.
 The FBI does own and lease planes for immediate deployment to respond to crisis events all over the world.

 #6 FBI can actively conduct investigations all over the world.
 If an FBI agent wants to interview a witness or subject in a foreign country, he or she must first submit an official request through the Department of Justice to obtain host country clearance.
 In many situations, the agent is not authorized to conduct the interview.
 Instead, with assistance from the FBI’s foreign-based Legal Attachés, a list of questions is provided to the foreign country’s law enforcement officials who then conduct the interview and report back to the FBI.
 The exception is when the crimes or attacks against Americans fall under Extraterritorial Jurisdiction.
 In the mid-1980s, Congress passed laws authorizing the FBI to investigate hostage-taking and kidnappings of Americans and terrorist acts against U.S. citizens or national interests overseas.
 Agents assigned overseas investigations still work with that foreign nation’s law enforcement and security personnel, in concert with the U.S. Embassy and the Ambassador.
 However, FBI jurisdiction doesn’t extend to non-terrorism related homicides, robberies, rapes, and muggings of Americans—these are usually handled by local authorities.
 In these instances, the FBI can offer investigative or forensics assistance if asked and if appropriate.

-#7 An FBI forensic examiner does it all, even makes arrests.
+#7 A forensic examiner does it all, collects evidence and even makes arrests.
 A forensic examiner is not a one-stop shop.
-Unlike on TV, each examiner at the FBI Laboratory has a specialty, whether it be DNA, hair and fibers, fingerprints or blood splatter analysis.
+Unlike on TV, examiners are assigned to the FBI Laboratory in Quantico, VA and each one has a specialty, whether it be DNA, hair and fibers, fingerprints or blood splatter analysis.
 Another thing that TV shows and books get wrong is chain of custody and evidence preservation.
+FBI personnel on an Evidence Response Team (ERT) collect forensic evidence from crime scenes in the field.
 It’s not enough to pick up an item at a crime scene and drop it into a plastic baggie or tissue pulled from the agent’s pants pocket.
 Requirements are stringent.
 Evidence must be preserved and sealed in special evidence bags and the handling and custody of the evidence documented.
 If the chain is broken, the evidence may not be acceptable to be entered as evidence in court.
 The most frequently recognized misconception is that DNA and other forensic evidence is always present and can be analyzed quickly.
-This unrealistic expectation based on TV shows is known as the “CSI effect” and has seriously impacted what jurors expect during trials.
+This unrealistic expectation based on what is shown on TV is known as the “CSI effect” and has seriously impacted jurors’ expectations during trials.

 #8 Being an FBI bomb tech is a dangerous job.
 What most people know about bomb techs is from movies like the Hurt Locker.
-In real life, hand entry, where a tech actually places his hands on an unexploded IED or suspicious package, is no longer or rarely done.
+In real life, hand entry, where a tech actually places his hands on an unexploded IED or red and green wires protruding from a suspicious package, is no longer or rarely done.
 Back in the old days before robots and bomb suits, a bomb tech lacked proper safety equipment and being a bomb tech was a dangerous job.
-Nowadays, a bomb tech’s primary role is to respond to calls about suspicious packages, and remote equipment is used examine and render safe possible explosive devices.
-Bomb techs also process post-blast bombing crime scenes.
+Nowadays, a bomb tech’s primary role is to respond to calls about suspicious packages, and remote equipment is used to examine and render safe possible explosive devices.
+Bomb techs spend most of their time processing post-blast bombing crime scenes.

 #9 FBI agents investigate murders.
 Yes, but only under special circumstances.
 Usually, if the FBI is investigating a murder case, there is another crime, a federal violation also in play.
 Such as a hate crime, where the homicide violated the victim’s constitutional and civil rights, or when a teller or security guard is murdered during the robbery of a federally insured bank, or the victim is killed during a kidnapping where the victim was taken across state lines.
 The FBI authorization to investigate a murder is most clear under the following circumstances; when the homicide occurs on federal property or an Indian reservation, and under Special Maritime or Territorial Jurisdiction, when the murder occurs onboard a U.S. Navy or U.S. Merchant Marine ship in international waters or on U.S. military bases worldwide.
 During state and local murder investigations, an “Unlawful Flight to Avoid Prosecution” or UFAP warrant can be issued, and the Bureau can enter the case.
 Technically, however, the investigation of the actual murder is not the Bureau’s task, just the apprehension of the interstate fugitive suspect and the murder suspect once located and arrested is tried in state court.

-#10 Bad guys are plotting to enact revenge against the FBI agents who put them behind bars.
-A frequent storyline for books, TV shows, and movies is where the bad guy sets up elaborate crimes and plays mind games to get back at or lure in the agent who was responsible for him spending years in jail.
-Now, this is something the FBI is very cautious about.
-An agent will receive a transfer if there is any expressed threat to him/her or their loved ones.
-This scenario is a great cliché for thrillers and works for well for the genre.
-However, in most cases, it’s the opposite.
-Based on the respect and courtesy shown to them during the investigation, bad guys often call agents from jail and after they’ve served their time just to keep in touch.
+#10 Bad guys plot to enact revenge against the FBI agents who put them behind bars.
+A frequent storyline for books, TV shows, and movies is where the bad guy plays mind games and sets up elaborate crimes to get back at or lure in the agent responsible for him spending years in prison.
+This type of situation is rare, but something the FBI is very cautious about.
+Agents will receive an immediate transfer to a safe location if a threat is made against them or their loved ones.
+This scenario is a frequent cliché used in thrillers and works for well for the genre.
+However, in most cases, the opposite occurs.
+Based on the empathy and respect shown to them during an investigation, subjects often maintain contact with agents from prison and after they’ve served their time just to keep in touch.

 The following are links to newspaper articles about the ways the Bureau works with writers to get it things right about the FBI in books, TV, and movies: